stachyris/PSMC_Tutorial-BirdLab/docs/source/00_Required_Softs.rst

  $ cd bwa; make

-D) Samtools and htslib suit
+4) Samtools and htslib suit
 ----------------------------
 You don't hae to get the htslib separately.